tdebroc/offlineOnlineApp/README.md

 ================

-Application handeling Synchronization of entities (GoogleAppengine objects) online and offline.
+Web Application handling Synchronization of entities of a datastore online and offline and across several clients.